Lisu hill tribe - History and Culture

 Nouz emir a lay bay

-Lisu hill tribe Religion, Culture and lifestyle
+Lisu hill tribe Religion, Culture, and lifestyle

 Lisu hill tribe traditional dress

-We successfully organised several textile tours for Haute Culture Tours to a Lisu village.
+We successfully organized several textile tours for Haute Culture Tours to a Lisu village.
 If you are interested in such a tour, please contact us.
 We also offer a photography tour that features the traditional dress of the Lisu people.

 Dutch anthropologist Otome Hutheesing

 Otome Hutheesing is an anthropologist from the Netherlands.
-Otome was born in 1930 on Sumatra, which was the Dutch East Indies at the time.
+Otome was born in 1930 in Sumatra, which was the Dutch East Indies at the time.
 She studied sociology at Leiden University in the Netherlands, where she also received her doctorate.
 She taught there for several years.
 After that, she took a job in India with the United Nations Economic, Social and Cultural Organisation.
-After a failed marriage she moved first to Malaysia and then to Thailand.
+After a failed marriage, she moved first to Malaysia and then to Thailand.

 Important Lisu festivals